Oxymoron: Definition and Examples of Oxymoron in Speech and Literature

-Oxymoron is a type of figure of speech which will be heard in spoken English many times.
+Oxymoron is a type of figure of speech that will be heard in spoken English many times.
 It is also found in a literary sense in works such as songs, poems, and fiction.
 But what exactly is an oxymoron and how can it be used?
 In this article, we are going to discuss the meaning of oxymoron and look at how it is used in both spoken and written language.
 We will do this by taking a look at some examples of times in which oxymoron has been used in literature and in everyday conversation.

 Oxymoron Definition